aazaff/startLearn.R/intermediateConcepts.md

 It worked in the sense that we didn't get an error, but you might think that the output is a little strange.

-Even though the matrix is two-dimensional we are getting a one-dimensional response.
+We getting a one-dimensional response even though the matrix is two-dimensional .
 The output of **which( )** is set to be one-dimensional, so it cannot give us a two-dimensional response of both row and column indexes.

 Rather than give you an error, however, R performs a bit of a hack on your behalf.
 R converts your matrix from **two-dimensional** data into **one-dimensional** data and then performs its logical subscripting on the new **vector**.